cwida/gfe_driver/README.md

 in the library codes (e.g. teseo.**6**, stinger**3**) are unrelated to the versions of the systems evaluated, they were only used internally for development purposes.

 The database `output_results.sqlite3` will contain the final results.
-Refer to [this repository](https://github.com/whatsthecraic/gfe_notebooks) to see how to load and inspect the data within Jupyter notebooks and how to recreate the same plots of the paper.
+Refer to [this repository](https://github.com/whatsthecraic/gfe_notebooks) to see how to load and inspect the data within Jupyter notebooks and how to recreate the same plots of the paper (note that the repository does not contain the results from the errata yet).

 ### Repeating the experiments